Video is nice to have around.

 4. Add sign language presenters

 Dubbing voice-overs are great for those that can’t read a text but can hear very well – but if you can’t read the alphabet and are also hard of hearing, you need a dubbing presenter that can translate everything into sign language.
-This is not common in every video, but if you wish to target the people that have this disability, you might want to consider adding a sign language interpreter in a small window of the video.
-Increasingly, large corporations and Government bodies are dedicating budget to making their content with a sign language presenter because it is predicted that by 2050, 1 in 10 people will have disabling hearing loss.
+This is not common in every video, but if you wish to target people with this disability, you might want to consider adding a sign language interpreter in a small window of the video.

 5. Use audio descriptions